Spring Registration: PhD and MD/PhD

 - Meet with their advisor and program director for approval.

 - Submit a written request explaining the reason for withdrawal along with the required forms, including the program director’s signature, to the GMS Registrar.

 - May be asked to meet with the Associate Provost.

-- If approved, a withdrawal is effective on the day it is received by the GMS Registrar and charges are canceled in accordance with the University’s published refund schedule, based on the effective date of the student’s withdrawal.
+- If approved, a withdrawal is effective on the day it is received by the GMS Registrar’s Office and charges are canceled in accordance with the University’s published refund schedule, based on the effective date of the student’s withdrawal.

 - Absence from class does not reduce financial obligations or guarantee that final grades will not be recorded.

-- MD/PhD students, please contact Dr. Steven Borkan, Dr. Vickery Trinkaus-Randall and the GMS Registrar in L 309.
+- MD/PhD students, please contact Dr. Steven Borkan, Dr. Vickery Trinkaus-Randall and GMS Registrar’s Office.